 When you tend to your emotional and physical needs, you can give your best to the person you love.
-Read the Caregiver’s Bill of Rights to better understand why your needs remain so important.
+Co-survivors should read the Caregiver’s Bill of Rights to better understand why your needs remain so important.

-Caregiving may be a new role for you.
+Co-surviving may be a new role for you.
 That means it will bring new challenges—and new opportunities.
 Be aware of how you feel and tend to your needs.
 Get plenty of rest and eat well.
 Take time each day for you.
 Rely on someone else who wants to help and don’t be afraid to say “no”—some things will just not be that important.

 As you care for your loved one and yourself, be prepared to experience some strong emotions.
-Caregivers can feel sad, alone, even overwhelmed—but you can also experience tremendous rewards, discovering a sense of unity, common purpose and deeper connection with the one you love.
+Co-survivors can feel sad, alone, even overwhelmed—but you can also experience tremendous rewards, discovering a sense of unity, common purpose and deeper connection with the one you love.

 Lean on Us so She Can Lean on You

 Find the support you need through YSC.
 Check out our ResourceLink Guidebook to help you find the co-survivor support services you need.